linuor/vimrc/README.rst

 =====

 - language server protocol.
-- YouCompleteMe is a little lag while linting, ALE may be a alternation.
+- add sources for fzf.
+- use neomake to replace ucmake.vim and ugtags.vim
+- neoformat may be useful for formating kinds of files.